The Magician King

-The Magician King is a fantasy novel by Lev Grossman, published in 2011 by Viking Press, the sequel to The Magicians.
-It continues the story of Quentin Coldwater, interweaving it with the story of his high school crush, Julia, who learned magic outside of the standard school setting and joined him in Fillory.
+The Magician King is a fantasy novel by Lev Grossman, published in 2011 by Viking Press, the sequel to The Magicians and the second volume in The Magicians trilogy.
+It continues the story of Quentin Coldwater, interweaving it with the story of his high school friend, Julia, who learned magic outside of the standard school setting and joined him in Fillory.

 Plot summary

 The Magician King follows two story lines, beginning at the same time as the beginning and end of The Magicians.
 In one, following her unsuccessful interview at Brakebills, Julia returns to Brooklyn.
 A poorly constructed alibi reveals to her the memories of her interview and the world of magic that wasn't available to her.
 After a significant amount of searching, she finds her way to a safe house where low-level spells are taught.
 Gradually, she works her way up the levels, learning more and more magic, until the safe houses have no more to teach her.
 She makes contact with Free Trader Beowulf, a group of people like her: self taught magicians with significant psychological issues.
 She moves to Murs, in France, to work with them, where they teach her more magic.

 Julia and the others in Murs, in order to attain significantly more magical power, attempt to summon Our Lady Underground, a local goddess.
 They instead summon Reynard the Fox, a trickster god who kills most of them while warning them that no one has summoned a god in 2000 years, that all the gods heard them including the ancient ones, and they might as well be dead when the gods come.
 He intends to kill the last two, but Julia sacrifices herself to save her friend Asmodeus.
 Reynard proceeds to rape Julia, leaving her with severe trauma and an extra spark of god-like magic.

 In Fillory, Eliot, Janet, Quentin, and Julia rule as Kings and Queens, and life is good, if somewhat boring.
 Seeking a quest, Quentin and Julia travel to the outer islands of Fillory to collect back taxes, where they discover a golden key and are accidentally returned to Earth.
 Searching for a way back, Quentin and Julia discover Josh in Venice, where he has sold the button he had which allowed travel between worlds to the dragon in the grand canal.
 With him is Poppy, an Australian magician who studies dragons.
 Quentin visits and speaks to the dragon, who warns him of the old gods' return and the impending closure of the Neitherlands, the city in between the worlds.